Student Exchange Program

 Full-time undergraduate and graduate students who will be participating in a conference, U of S study abroad program, competition or other formal academic activities can apply for the University of Saskatchewan Student Travel Award.
-Funding is available for individuals and groups in three categories.
-For more information about the eligibility criteria and the application process, please click here.
+Funding is available for individuals and groups in three categories; conferences, U of S study abroad programs and extra-curricular activities.

 The International Research Office helps fund various research projects abroad.
 Graduate students are encouraged to check the International Research Office website for funding for their studies abroad.

 For more information about other travel awards, please use the Scholarships search engine below.

 Generally, exchange students can continue to receive and/or apply for U of S scholarships.
 Please be sure to check the specific terms of your current scholarship to ensure that you are in compliance.
 Student loans may also be available to students going abroad.